message/iata/MC.md

 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac; or
 - a COVID-19 recovery certificate issued at least 11 days and at most 6 months before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years.
 5. Passengers arriving from green list countries: Argentina, Australia, Bahrain, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Kuwait, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates, Uruguay or Vanuatu must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
+Effective 23 January 2022, Argentina and Australia will be moved to the list of orange countries.
 - This does not apply to passengers younger than 12 years.
 6. Passengers arriving from the United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to passengers younger than 12 years;